microsoft/Accera/docs/Reference/classes/Plan/parallelize.md

 ## `accera.Plan.parallelize(indices[, pin, policy])`

-Performs one or more loops in parallel on multiple cores or processors.
+Executes one or more loops in parallel on multiple cores or processors.

 Only available for targets with multiple cores or processors.